TimothyAlexisVass/openai-book-generator/README.md

-My template for openai rails applications
+Template for OpenAI on Rails applications